deneb-viz/deneb-viz.github.io/docs/interactivity/tooltips.md

 - Tooltip integration with Power BI is wholly dependent on the correct row context.
 [Refer above](#data-point-resolution), or to the [Overview](interactivity-overview) page for more information about ensuring this is preserved.

 - Adding a tooltip does not automatically add visual feedback or effects.
-If you want to track the position of the resolved data point more visually (e.g. like for a line chart), you will need to add a suitable set of marks to do this.
+If you want to track the position of the resolved data point more visually (e.g., for a line chart), you will need to add suitable marks to do so.
 Both [Vega](https://vega.github.io/vega/examples/) and [Vega-Lite](https://vega.github.io/vega-lite/examples/) have examples you can refer to.

 - Development so far has been focused on Power BI integration.
-It's possible that if you deviate from the above patterns, then tooltips may not display correctly.
-If you find any such use cases, please [create an issue](https://github.com/deneb-viz/deneb/issues) with the appropriate reproduction steps (e.g. example specification and/or data) and we'll see what we can do about it.
+If you deviate from the above patterns, tooltips may not display correctly.
+If you find any such use cases, please [create an issue](https://github.com/deneb-viz/deneb/issues) with the appropriate reproduction steps (e.g., example specification and/or data) and we'll see what we can do about it.